-Dr. Overton conducts public relations research in the areas of corporate social responsibility communication and sustainability communication.
+Overton conducts public relations research in the areas of corporate social responsibility communication, corporate social advocacy, and sustainability communication.
 Her research also focuses on examining psychological factors that impact information processing and engagement among publics, nonprofit public relations, and the persuasive impact of messages and technological factors in public relations contexts.
 She has published over two dozen peer-reviewed journal articles.
-Her work has appeared in several journals including Mass Communication and Society, Public Relations Review, International Journal of Strategic Communication, Public Relations Journal, Journal of Communication Management, Corporate Communications: An International Journal among others.
+Her work has appeared in over a dozen journals including Mass Communication and Society, Public Relations Review, International Journal of Strategic Communication, Public Relations Journal, Journal of Communication Management, Corporate Communications: An International Journal among others.
 She has received multiple top paper awards for her research from AEJMC, ICA, and PRSA.

-Overton was appointed as a Senior Research Fellow with the Arthur W. Page Center for Integrity in Public Communication Legacy Scholar Grants.
+Overton was appointed as a Senior Research Fellow with the Arthur W. Page Center for Integrity in Public Communication (2020-2024).